harshvardhaniimi/countries-in-news/README.md

 ## Data
 The data will be sourced from [GDELT Project](https://analysis.gdeltproject.org/) ("Global Database of Events, Language, and Tone") which provides a global database of news articles.
-They have a Python API as well as Google BigQuery so we can directly download the data for free.
+They have a [Python API](https://github.com/alex9smith/gdelt-doc-api) as well as [Google BigQuery](https://cloudplatform.googleblog.com/2014/05/worlds-largest-event-dataset-now-publicly-available-in-google-bigquery.html) so we can directly download the data for free.

+ChatGPT can write great SQL code for BigQuery, so we can use that to get the data.

 ## Team Members